p-DG cyclotomic nilHecke algebras: Introduction

 \subsection{Motivation}

-Quantum groups for generic values of $q$ are algebras defined over the ring $\Z[q,q^{-1}]$.
-The representation categories of these algebras are braided monoidal categories, which in turn lead to invariants of knots, links and tangles known as Witten-Reshetikhin-Turaev (WRT) invariants.
+Quantum groups for generic values of $q$, are algebras defined over the ring $\Z[q,q^{-1}]$.
+The categories of representations of these algebras are braided monoidal categories.
+Such categories lead to invariants of knots, links and tangles known as Witten-Reshetikhin-Turaev (WRT) invariants.
 In order to obtain a $3$-manifold invariant, one needs to specialize $q$ to a root of unity $\zeta$.
 The corresponding quantum groups are algebras over the cyclotomic ring $\Z[\zeta]$.
 The representation theory of quantum groups at a root of unity plays a pivotal role in understanding 3-dimensional topological quantum field theory and 2-dimensional conformal field theory.
-Of particular importance is the concept of the \emph{fusion product} of certain modules of quantum groups at roots of unity known as \emph{tilting modules}.
+Of particular importance is the concept of the \emph{fusion product} of \emph{tilting modules}.

-Since the discovery of categorified quantum link invariants (see, e.g., \cite{KhJones}), there have been substantial developments in categorification of the quantum algebraic invariants defined at a generic value of the quantum parameter.
-To this day, it remains a challenging problem to lift the 3-manifold invariants defined over $\Z[\zeta]$ into categorical invariants.
+Since the discovery of categorified quantum link invariants (see, e.g., \cite{KhJones}), there have been substantial developments in the categorification of the quantum algebraic invariants defined at a generic value of the quantum parameter.
+To this day, it remains a challenging problem to lift the 3-manifold invariants defined over $\Z[\zeta]$ to categorical invariants.